Kristina01111000/Drws_site/README.md

 Make the gray boxes less wide, add padding

 - Add the 40qq page back to the homepage, and to the header, and the menu

+For next week:
+- Put the wellness self check where?